 - Therefore, atoms exist.

 This argument is logically valid, but we are more certain that people exist than atoms exist.
-The fact that people exist can’t be taken to be evidence that atoms exist.
+The fact that people exist shouldn’t be accepted as evidence that atoms exist.
 That isn’t to say that atoms don’t exist.
 We just know less about atoms existing than people.

-To have a conclusion that is more certain than the premises is a fallacy, but I don’t know the name of it.
-It is basically an “overly modest argument.”
+To have a conclusion that is more likely true than the premises is a fallacy, but I don’t know the name of it.
 It might not have a name.
-I will call such a fallacy a “non-argument” because no real argument is given to accept the conclusion.
+I will call such a fallacy an argument with a trivial conclusion because the conclusion is already known to be likely true and the premises do not properly help assure us that the conclusion is true.

-- I have existed for the past 29 years.
+- I have existed for over twenty years.

 - The past resembles the future.